 The race to secure more helium-3 (He-3) is on!
-The isotope of helium is rare on Earth due to our shielding atmosphere, but it is plentiful in the lunar soil.
+Helium-3 is rare in Earth's atmosphere, but it is plentiful in lunar soil.
 He-3 is advancing quantum computing, powering fusion energy facilities, and enabling the production of in-space propellants.
 New companies are growing, offering trans-lunar transport, space mining equipment manufacturing and maintenance, lunar accommodations, and even space medical care.
-Thankfully, with such a range of space exploration and energy companies all staking claims to lunar plots, an international regulatory board oversees allocations for mining operations.
-I’m proud to crew one of the Prospector craft, which oversees sustainable lunar mining and exploration operations.

 Helium-3 extraction, storage, and transportation technologies must be developed to harvest the rare but potentially vital isotope from the lunar surface.